 By the millennium we offered a wide range of mortgages and savings products that were designed to appeal to customers with different needs.
 Self-build, lifetime and guesthouse mortgages were all added to the portfolio.

 The aftermath of the financial crisis resulted in significant regulatory change across the UK financial system, requiring the Society to invest heavily in both systems and people to continue to meet the needs of our members and to satisfy the Financial Services Authority that it possessed the necessary systems and processes which had so obviously been lacking in those institutions which had recently failed.

 The Society is committed to supporting worthy causes throughout Scotland and embracing diversity.
-To achieve this, members are given a vote to determine which charities will be supported and our staff are encouraged to help out, either by donating their time or through their own fund-raising.
-Late in 2017 a major sponsorship of the Scottish Women’s Premier League was announced to help the sport to grow in communities across Scotland.
+To achieve this, members are given a vote to determine which charities will be supported and our colleagues are encouraged to help out, either by donating their time or through their own fund-raising.
+We are Scotland's Building Society, helping people build society.